SystemsApproach/tcpcc/tcp_ip.rst

 Often there is a special queue for such packets, which can be identified by the Differentiated Services Code Point (another proposed use of the ``TOS`` field) in the IP header.
-This is in fact a simple case of the idea of “Differentiated Services.”
+This is in fact a simple case of the idea of *Differentiated Services.*

 .. sidebar:: Fair Queuing